Teach2Breach/stargate/README.md

 ## 🔧 Dependencies

 - `byont` - Clean DLL extraction and processing
-- `noldr` - System DLL loading and function resolution
+- `noldr` - System DLL loading and function resolution.
+Uses PEB walk and EAT parsing. stargate only uses noldr to validate addresses as a proof of concept.
+It is not used in the library, only in demo functions.
 - `moonwalk` - Memory scanning and DLL base address location
 - `thiserror` - Error handling